 There are many factors to consider when deciding where to export your goods or services.
 A country’s economic situation, population, customer profile and access to industries can all play a role.

 Research is crucial in any sound export strategy.
-When researching to identify markets for export opportunities, some key considerations should include determining who your target audience is and what the competition is like.
-How will your product be positioned in this market and how would you distribute your products?
-There may also be different regulatory requirements to consider.
+When researching to identify markets for export opportunities, some key considerations should include determining:

-To support you in determining which markets may hold opportunities for exporting, Austrade has a useful market search tool.
-Simply enter your industry and product, then the tool will highlight strong performing markets for the products you are looking to export.
+To support you in identifying the markets that may hold opportunities for exporting, Austrade has a useful market search tool.
+Simply enter your industry and product, and then the tool will highlight strong-performing markets for the products you are looking to export.